timoxley/columnify/Readme.md

   name: 'module-two',
   description: 'another description larger than the max',
   version: '0.2.0',
-})

-console.log(columns)
+}], {
+  minWidth: 20, // all columns have a minWidth of 20 chars
+  config: {description: {maxWidth: 30}} // the description has a maxWidth of 30 chars });

+console.log(columns);
 ```

 #### Output:
 ```
 NAME                 DESCRIPTION                    VERSION
 mod1                 some description which happens 0.0.1
                      to be far larger than the max
 module-two           another description larger     0.2.0
                      than the max
 ```

-### Truncating Column Cells
+#### Truncating Column Cells Instead of Wrapping

 You can disable wrapping and instead truncate content at the maximum
 column width.
 Truncation respects word boundaries.
 A truncation marker,